Bathrooms come in all shapes, sizes and layouts, meaning that each and every bathroom renovation throws up its own unique problems.

 Despite there being a standard bath size, you will sometimes find baths or spaces that do not fit with these dimensions.
 For example, when VictoriaPlum.com was approached by the BBC's DIY SOS to help with a project on a family home near Hull, we found that the bath actually measured an incredibly short 1400mm in length.
 This was so short in fact, we were forced to order a specially constructed bath from one of our suppliers which would fit such a small gap.

 Small baths are generally considered to be around 1500mm or 1600mm in length, however, in most cases, the width generally won't deviate from the standard 700mm.
 If you do have a space as small as this, why not consider a corner bath?

 Small bathroom?
 No worries.
 The Realm corner bath slots neatly into the corner

 At the opposite end of the scale, whilst humans are, on average, getting larger, baths have now increased their proportions, especially in new builds and renovations, resulting in large baths that exceed the standard bath size.

 The largest bath we stock is 1800mm in length and up to 850mm wide.
-That's 5 foot 9 inches, which is just shy of the average height of a female in the UK today.
+That's 5 foot 9 inches, which is just shy of the average height of a male in the UK today.
 If you have the luxury of space in your bathroom, why not opt for a larger size?

 At VictoriaPlum.com, we have tubs to suit all sizes.
 Why not browse our wide range of baths today and use our simple filters to find the right dimensions for your room.